Atoms

 Quickly compose interfaces without fighting with pre-built component constraints.

-Understanding the difference helps you choose the right tool.
+Understanding the tradeoff helps you choose the right tool.

 Atoms